linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 home owners in the underlying mortgage pool decide to prepay their loans

 immediately, PO investors will realize the \$225 million immediately.
-At the

-- ther extreme, if all home owners decide to remain in their homes for 30 years and make no prepayments, the \$225 million will be spread out over 30 years, which would result in a lower yield for PO investors.
+At the other extreme, if all home owners decide to remain in their homes for 30 years and make no prepayments, the \$225 million will be spread out over 30 years, which would result in a lower yield for PO investors.